ozmos/100-days-of-code/r1-log.md

 ### R1D24
 Today I got a working drum-machine with `react-redux`.
 It updates the display on both click and keyboard events.
 I mapped the keys and sound clips together as an object (using a for loop not `map`) and used that to access the message on the keyboard events.
 I also passed that object down as props then extracted the arrays separately so they could be mapped to each component.
 I feel like I had a good coding day with some victories.

+### R1D25
+Today I got beaten by a regex algorithm on codewars.
+I can pass 17 out of 18 tests.
+The problem is it doesn't supply the test that I'm failing so I have no idea what to test for.
+Going to put this one aside for a while.
+It may come to me later.